W. Scott Sorrels

 W. Scott Sorrels is an American attorney at law.
 Sorrels was a partner of the law firm Sutherland Asbill & Brennan LLP, a law firm headquartered in Atlanta, Georgia.
-He is the 12th National Commissioner of the Boy Scouts of America (BSA), starting in 2020.
+He was the 12th National Commissioner of the Boy Scouts of America (BSA), from 2020 to 2025.

 Background

 Sorrels graduated magna cum laude from Mercer University, later graduating from the University of Georgia School of Law.

 Civic Involvement

 Boy Scouts of America

 He is an Eagle Scout, the highest rank attainable in the Scouts BSA program.
 He has been awarded the Vigil Honor from the Order of the Arrow, and the William H. Spurgeon III Award.